Wilfried Zaha fired Crystal Palace 11 points from the bottom three in the EPL as his side came from behind to beat Stoke City 2-1.

-Goals from Glenn Murray and Wilfried Zaha saw Alan Pardew's side come from a goal down to earn their fifth away win of the campaign and move 11 points from the drop zone.
+Goals from Glenn Murray and Wilfried Zaha saw Alan Pardew's side come from a goal down to earn its fifth away win of the campaign and move 11 points from the drop zone.

-They now sit on 36 points - a tally good enough to guarantee survival in six of the last 11 Premier League seasons.
+The club now sits on 36 points — a tally good enough to guarantee survival in six of the last 11 Premier League seasons.

-After shining against QPR last week, the two wingers again did the damage as Murray converted a penalty won by Bolasie and Zaha doubled their advantage before the break.
+After shining against QPR last week, the two wingers again did the damage as Murray converted a penalty won by Bolasie and Zaha doubled the advantage before the break.

-Pardew expressed a wish to overtake former club Newcastle United in the Premier League table last week, and Palace have now done that – climbing to 11th.
+Pardew expressed a wish to overtake former club Newcastle United in the Premier League table last week, and Palace has now done that — climbing to 11th.

-Palace's electric wing-play has been central to their revival under Pardew and Bolasie was quickly in the action, blazing over the crossbar, but Stoke eventually settled with Adam – one of five home changes – taking centre stage.
+Palace's electric wing play has been central to their revival under Pardew and Bolasie was quickly in the action, blazing over the crossbar, but Stoke eventually settled with Adam — one of five home changes — taking center stage.

-Having seen an earlier effort whistle just wide, Adam's 30-yard free-kick deflected off the foot of Damien Delaney inside the penalty area and Diouf capitalised to poke past Julian Speroni.
+Having had an earlier effort whistle just wide, Adam saw his 30-yard free kick deflected off the foot of Damien Delaney inside the penalty area, and Diouf capitalized to poke past Julian Speroni.

-Palace slowly worked their way back into the game and found themselves ahead at the break, with wide duo Bolasie and Zaha coming to the fore again.
+Palace slowly worked its way back into the game and found itself ahead at the break, with wide duo Bolasie and Zaha coming to the fore again.

 And Pardew's side turned the game on its head in first-half stoppage as Zaha latched onto a Murray flick before shrugging off the attentions of Marc Wilson and slotting home his second goal in as many games.

-Full of confidence, Palace resumed strongly after the interval with Bolasie and Zaha continuing to terrorise the Stoke defence, and they went close to extending their lead after 54 minutes as Scott Dann's effort beat Begovic but came back off the post.
+Full of confidence, Palace resumed strongly after the interval with Bolasie and Zaha continuing to terrorize the Stoke defense, and they went close to extending their lead after 54 minutes as Scott Dann's effort beat Begovic but came back off the post.

-The visitors did not have it all their own way, though, with Speroni making a string of saves to keep their lead intact.
+The visitors did not have it all their own way, though, with Speroni making a string of saves to keep the lead intact.

-Having denied Diouf in the early stages of the second half, the Argentine was on hand to make two reflex saves to prevent Stephen Ireland from levelling the match.
+Having denied Diouf in the early stages of the second half, the Argentine was on hand to make two reflex saves to prevent Stephen Ireland from leveling the match.

-Further clear-cut chances did not arrive for Stoke, leaving a jubilant Palace side to celebrate a significant step towards survival.
+Further clear-cut chances did not arrive for Stoke, leaving a jubilant Palace side to celebrate a significant step toward survival.